 The Portland Japanese Garden comprises 5.5 acres with impeccably landscaped greenery and water features, and a tea house.

 The International Test Rose Garden features more than 10,000 roses in over 650 varieties of numerous colors and styles.
 This is reason enough to come in summer!
 June is peak bloom season, but there will likely be sweet-scented blossoms in late April through early October.

-Want to feel like a kid again during your 2 days in Portland?
-Head to Ground Control, the family-friendly, nostalgia-inducing vintage-meets futuristic arcade.
+Want to feel like a kid again if you’re spending 2 days in Portland?
+Head to Ground Control, the family-friendly, nostalgia-inducing vintage-meets-futuristic arcade.
 It’s usually open from midday ‘til late.